 - May: The Constitution of Japan went into effect.

-- In November, the list of kanji characters for general use was officially announced.
+- In November, the List of Kanji for Interim Use was officially announced.

-In March, introduced two Benton engravers made by Tsugami Works , for the first time as a Japanese matrix foundry.
+In March, introduced two Benton engravers made by Tsugami Mfg., Co., Ltd., for the first time as a Japanese matrix manufacturer foundry.

-Engraved a new horizontally expanded font for newspapers and supplied electroforming matrices to major newspapers, including the Asahi Shimbun head office in Tokyo.
-Released new fonts for katakana, hiragana and more frequently used kanji characters, such as Chinese numerals with Benton-engraved matrices.
+Engraved a new horizontally expanded type for newspapers and supplied electroforming matrices to major newspapers, including the Asahi Shimbun head office in Tokyo.
+Released new type for katakana, hiragana and the most frequently used kanji characters, such as Chinese numerals, with Benton-engraved matrices.

-While mainly producing electroforming matrices, started developing Iwata original font in each size used for Benton-engraved matrices.
+While mainly producing electroforming matrices, started developing Iwata original type in each size used for Benton-engraved matrices.

-Received orders from Hitachi Printing of a total of 20,000 Benton-enclaved matrices of Mincho and Gothic fonts in Points 8, 9 and 10.
+Received orders from Hitachi Printing of a total of 20,000 Benton-engraved matrices of Mincho and Gothic types in 8, 9 and 10 point each.point.

-Received an order from Tosho Printing Co., Ltd. which planned to equip its Hara factory in Numazu, Shizuoka, with fonts in all point sizes.
-The order totaled 200,000 Benton-engraved matrices of Mincho, Gothic and textbook typefaces as well as western typefaces in 17 point-sizes ranging from Points 3.5 to 28.
+Received an order from Tosho Printing Co., Ltd. which planned to equip its Hara factory in Numazu, Shizuoka, with type in all point sizes.
+The order totaled 200,000 Benton-engraved matrices of Mincho, Gothic and textbook typefaces as well as Latin typefaces in 17 point-sizes ranging from Points 3.5 to 28.